• Skip to primary navigation

 Herbs and Seasonings:

-For an extra depth of flavor, feel free to add fresh herbs to the dish before serving.
+For an extra depth of flavor, add fresh herbs to the dish before serving.
 Chopped fresh thyme, basil, rosemary, or parsley would all be great additions.

 Water, Chicken Broth, or Milk: